Characters of the Guilty Gear series: Daryl

-The last of the three kings of the United Kingdoms of Illyria was the Third King.
+The Third King United Kingdoms of Illyria.
 Unlike Ky and Leo, Daryl favors pragmatism, or in his own words; 'thinking objectively'.
 He is the least popular of the three kings as a result, but the people cannot deny his ability to rule, earning him the nickname King of Groundworks.
 He is a leader of a paranormal team where Zappa is a member.

-When I-No made her move for the next terrorist attack after Ariels was defeated, Daryl takes care of Ky's position to represent Illyria's participation in World Peace G4 Summit at Washington, D.C.
+When I-No made her move for the next terrorist attack after Ariels was defeated, Daryl takes Ky's position to represent Illyria's participation in World Peace G4 Summit at Washington D.C.
 Daryl's participation at G4 directly saves Ky's Gear family, due to being originally meant to appear alongside Ky as the representatives of the Gear species shortly before I-No's next scheme happens.
 During Happy Chaos' invasion of the White House, Daryl remains calm with no fear.
 When U.S. president Vernon becomes more involved with Sol and Asuka, including Giovanna in stopping Chaos, Daryl was able to learn Chaos' origin and connection to I-No, and outsmart him to ensure the safety of himself and the other world's leader (safe for Vernon) and secretly implanted emergency magic communicator on Chaos' cold coffee to provide emergency backups.
-Daryl likes puddings and hot tea, and actually hates coffee and cold-temperature drinks.
+Daryl likes puddings and hot tea, and hates coffee and cold-temperature drinks.

 At some point in the After Story of Xrd Rev 2, before the event of Strive, Daryl was both regrettably pushing one of his subordinates from overusing herself on finishing the biggest pudding in the world, and being one of the paranormal members (barring Zappa) for eating his subordinates' still incomplete, yet unexpectedly cursed giant dessert.
 At the time of Strive, Daryl and the rest of his subordinates who ate the incomplete pudding are freed from its penalty curse off-screen.
 By the end of Strive after Sol (now a human named Frederick) defeated Chaos-empowered I-No, Daryl's team celebrates a proper completion of the giant pudding they made together this time.